TITLE 68: PROFESSIONS AND OCCUPATIONS

 C) Be developed and presented by persons with education and/or experience in the subject matter of the program;

 D) Specify the course objectives, course content and teaching methods to be used; and

 E) Specify the number of CE hours that may be applied to fulfilling the Illinois CE requirements for license renewal.

 4) Each CE program shall provide a mechanism for evaluation of the program and instructor by the participants.
 The evaluation may be completed on-site immediately following the program/presentation, or an evaluation questionnaire may be distributed to participants to be completed and returned by mail.
 The sponsor and instructor, together, shall review the evaluation outcome and revise subsequent programs accordingly.

 5) A sponsor approved pursuant to subsection (c)(1) may subcontract with individuals or organizations to provide approved programs.
 All advertising, promotional materials and certificates of attendance must identify the approved sponsor.
 The presenter of the program may also be identified, but should be identified as a presenter.
 When an approved sponsor subcontracts with a presenter, the sponsor retains all responsibility for monitoring attendance, providing certificates of attendance and ensuring the program meets all of the criteria established by the Act and this Part, including the maintenance of records.

-6) To maintain approval as a sponsor approved under subsection (c)(2), each sponsor shall submit to the Division by May 31 of each even-numbered year a renewal application, the renewal fee specified in Section 1300.30(b) and a list of courses and programs offered within the last 24 months.
-The list shall include a brief description, location, date and time of each course given by the sponsor and by any subcontractor.
+6) To maintain approval as a sponsor approved under subsection (c)(2), each sponsor shall submit to the Division by May 31 of each even-numbered year a renewal application and the renewal fee specified in Section 1300.30(b).

 7) Certification of Attendance.
 It shall be the responsibility of a sponsor to provide each participant in a program with a certificate of attendance or participation.
 The sponsor's certificate of attendance shall contain: